 At all times, but especially during the ongoing COVID-19 pandemic, voters need access to safe, secure, reliable options for voting.
-One option should be voting-by-mail or casting an absentee ballot.
-About 6 in 10 voters plan to vote by mail or cast an absentee ballot nationwide, according to a Washington Post/University of Maryland poll released in September.
+One option should be voting-by-mail or casting a mail ballot.
+About 6 in 10 voters plan to vote by mail or cast a mail-in nationwide, according to a Washington Post/University of Maryland poll released in September.
 In order to confirm the identity of the person submitting the ballot, at least 31 states rely on signature match procedures as part of their counting or verification procedures, to the best of Campaign Legal Center’s (CLC) knowledge.

 These errors also do not affect all voters equally.
 Voters with disabilities, the elderly, non-native English speakers, and racial minorities are all more likely to have their ballots rejected due to signature match issues.
-This is especially troubling given that many of these groups are more susceptible to contracting a serious illness from COVID-19 and have experienced heightened levels of voter suppression due to restrictive photo ID laws, polling place closures, and state voter roll purges in recent years.
+This is especially troubling given that many of these groups are more susceptible to contracting a serious illness from COVID-19 and have experienced more harm due to anti-voter laws, like restrictive photo ID requirements, polling place closures and state voter roll purges.

 Some notice and cure policies protect against erroneous rejection better than others.
 The most effective policies share two important features:

 - Notice and Cure by Phone.
 The most efficient and effective way to notify voters about signatures issues is by phone—not mail.
 In a quick call, a voter can verify their identity and have their vote counted.
 Mail can be delayed, especially near Election Day, making it difficult to fix issues before the election concludes.
 In the North Dakota’s June 2020 primary, as shown below, 83% of voters notified by phone were able to verify their ballot in time to be counted as compared to only 34% of voters notified by mail alone.
 States must make every effort to contact voters by mail and phone where possible, and permit voters to verify their ballot with any oral or written response.